mtconnect/cppagent/README.md

 	<timestamp>|<data_item_name>|<level>|<native_code>|<native_severity>|<qualifier>|<message>

-For a completed description of these fields, see the standard.
+For a complete description of these fields, see the standard.
 An example line will look like this:

 	2014-09-29T23:59:33.460470Z|htemp|WARNING|HTEMP|1|HIGH|Oil Temperature High